baggerspion/therealpadams.github.io/_posts/2016-12-30-lehmans-law-2.md

 The latter question really is worth considering.
-You do not want to really plan for leaving technical debt behind, but the simple fact is there is always the opprotunity that you might.
+You do not want to really plan for leaving technical debt behind, but the simple fact is there is always the opportunity that you might.

 Please, please, please remember my golden rule for this meeting: